gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 for protection operation of the payload of SCTP chunks in each packet per below specification.
-When necessary to meet requirements on periodic re-authentication of the peer and establishment of new forward secrecy keys, depending on the selected options {{dtls-options}}
-the existing DTLS 1.3 connection is being replaced with a new one by closing the existing connection and re-establishing a new one or a new parallel DTSL connection as further specified in {{parallel-dtls}}.
+When necessary to meet requirements on periodic re-authentication of the peer and establishment of new forward secrecy keys, the existing DTLS 1.3 connection is being replaced with a new one by first opening a new parallel DTSL connection as further specified in {{parallel-dtls}} and then close the old DTLS connection.

 ### SHUTDOWN states